Back to Blog

 Frequently Asked Questions

 Will there be an opening act?
-It is highly probable that Black Label Society will have a supporting act or two.
-These are typically announced closer to the tour dates but are usually bands that align with BLS's heavy, hard rock, or metal sound.
+It is highly likely that Black Label Society will have one or two supporting acts.
+These are typically announced closer to the concert date and are often bands from a similar hard rock or metal genre.

 What's the refund policy?
-Refund policies are typically dictated by the ticket vendor and the event promoter.
-Generally, refunds are only offered in the case of a full event cancellation.
-If a show is rescheduled, tickets are usually valid for the new date.
-Always review the terms and conditions at the time of purchase.
+Refunds are typically only issued in the event of a full concert cancellation by the artist or venue.
+If the concert is postponed, tickets are usually valid for the rescheduled date.
+Check the specific terms and conditions of your ticket vendor.

 Top Tips for Black Label Society at Parkbühne (Clara Zetkin Park)